websanco/liferay-learn/docs/dxp/latest/en/system-administration/data-integration/installing-liferay-talend-components.md

 </settings>
 ```

-The repository mirror location ensures the m2m plugin can reach the repository with a secure connection.
+The repository mirror location ensures the m2m plugin can connect securely to the repository.

 ## Building the Talend Components

-Before you can install the Talend components, you must run the `mvn clean install` command in the [modules/etl/talend](https://github.com/liferay/liferay-portal/tree/7.4.x/modules/etl/talend/talend-definition/src/main/java/com/liferay/talend) folder of your local liferay-portal repository.
+Before you can install the Talend components, you must run `mvn clean install` in the [modules/etl/talend](https://github.com/liferay/liferay-portal/tree/7.4.x/modules/etl/talend/talend-definition/src/main/java/com/liferay/talend) folder of your local `liferay-portal` repository.

-Running this code generates a jar bundle file in the following directories/folders:
+This generates a jar bundle file in the following directories/folders:

 * `talend-definition/target/`
 * `talend-common/target/`